 A simple gathered skirt is a classic wardrobe staple, and they are surprisingly easy to make!
 Follow these simple steps to create a pattern suited for your measurements, for a flattering, beginner level skirt with an elastic waist.

-- 2 yards of fabric of your choice.
-We used Kaffe Fassett Cactus Dahlias Red cotton print fabric.
-Cotton prints, poplin, broadcloth, twill, linen, and denim are all great fabric options for this skirt!
+- 2 yards of fabric of your choice. ( We used Kaffe Fassett Cactus Dahlias Red cotton print fabric.)
+Cotton prints, poplin, broadcloth,, and linen are all great fabric options for this skirt!

 - Tape measure